adammcarth/adammcarthur.net/README.md

 This is a repository for my website located at [http://adammcarthur.net](http://adammcarthur.net).

-The blog is powered by a relatively new blogging platform called [Ghost](https://ghost.org/), which runs on node.js.
-Much of it's unique design is credit to [Kevin Jannis](https://github.com/KevinJannis)'s awesome work.
+My blog is powered by a relatively new blogging platform called [Ghost](https://ghost.org), which runs on Node.js.
+The design builds on top of an original idea by [Kevin Jannis](http://www.kevinjannis.com).

+Big shout out to [David Lanham](http://davidlanham.com).
+He's the original designer of many Facebook sticker packs, including the Baach sheep character featured on this website.
+David was good enough to send me some of his designs.
+Don't be fooled by the fleece - this sheep is *all* attitude.

+### Contributing

 You're more than welcome to make a contribution if you would like to.
-Same process as usual - fork this repository, make your changes and send in a pull request outlining your changes.
-Note that most files that power the website have been hidden from this public repository, either for security purposes or they are not worth being kept in version control (eg - Ghost framework files, node modules and databases).
+Note that this is just the theme for my blog - core ghost files have been left out.

+1. Checkout a new branch, eg: `git checkout -b my-new-feature`
+2. CD to this theme folder in terminal
+3. Run `npm install`
+4. Run `grunt` initially, and then again after making changes to any CSS/JS files
+5. Commit and send in a pull request outlining your changes

+If you want to preview your changes, [download ghost](https://ghost.org/download) and load this theme into your own blog.
+Theme folders live in `/content/themes`.
+Ghost is started locally by running `npm start` in the Ghost installation root directory.

+### Other Info

-This website is hosted on Amazon EC2, and media is delivered via Amazon S3.
+This website is hosted on Google Compute Engine, with static content cached through Cloudflare.